unixorn/git-extra-commands/README.md

 * [git-graph](https://github.com/jerith666/git-graph) - creates a [Graphviz](https://graphviz.org/) graph showing the high-level structure of a repository's history.
 * [git-gutter](https://github.com/jisaacks/GitGutter) - Plugin for [Sublime Text](https://www.sublimetext.com/) 2/3 to display the `git` diff in the edit window gutter.
 * [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Another plugin by Peter Hurford that adds a `gitit` command that will open your current directory on github, in your current branch.
 Also works with private github servers.
+* [git-lint](https://github.com/bkuhlmann/git-lint) - Enforces `git` rebase workflow with consistent commits for a clean and easy to read/debug project history.
 * [git-quick-stats](https://github.com/arzzen/git-quick-stats) - A simple and efficient way to access various statistics in a `git` repository.
 * [git-repo-updater](https://github.com/earwig/git-repo-updater) - Allows you to easily update multiple `git` repositories at once.
 * [git-secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing secrets and credentials into `git` repositories.